The Difference Between Education 1.0 & 3.0

 - Wide diffusion of eLearning

-- Growing interest in alternatives to teacher-centred approaches such as constructivism (Dewey, 1998), resource-based learning, etc.
+- Growing interest in alternatives to teacher-centered approaches such as constructivism (Dewey, 1998), resource-based learning, etc.

 - Local, regional, and international collaboration to create repositories of educational content